Confidence Sets for Causal Orderings: Introduction

 Inferring causal relations as opposed to mere associations is a problem that is not only of intrinsic scientific interest but also helps predict how an observed system might change under intervention~\citep{peters2017elements}.
 When randomized controlled trials are infeasible, methods for \emph{causal discovery}---the problem of estimating a causal model from observational data---become valuable tools for hypothesis generation and acceleration of scientific progress.
 Examples of applications include systems biology~\citep{sachs2005causal}, neuroscience~\citep{shen2020challenges}, and climate modeling~\citep{nowack2020causal}.

-Causal models may be represented as a \emph{directed acyclic graph} (DAG), and---leveraging this representation---causal discovery can be cast as recovering the appropriate DAG.
+\updatedText{The causal models we consider} may be represented as a \emph{directed acyclic graph} (DAG), and---leveraging this representation---\updatedText{many problems in} causal discovery can be cast as recovery of the appropriate DAG.
 The first step in causal discovery is \emph{identification}: determining appropriate assumptions under which the causal model can be recovered from population information; see, e.g., \citet{shohei2006lingam, loh2014learning, peters2014additive}.
 The next step is providing a method to \emph{estimate} the causal graph from data; see, e.g., \citet{buhlmann2014cam, chen2019equal, wang2020high}.
 Once an estimation procedure is established, it is natural to question the estimation \emph{uncertainty}.
 Uncertainty quantification and the ability to test identifying assumptions are essential for trustworthy estimation of causal graphs and help to determine whether key modeling assumptions are appropriate.
 Nonetheless, the literature on frequentist causal discovery, with a few exceptions \cite[e.g.,][]{strobl2019pvalues}, only outputs a point estimate in the form of a DAG or single equivalence class.

-Given a causal ordering of the variables, causal discovery reduces to variable selection in a sequence of regressions.
+\updatedText{In the settings we consider,} given a causal ordering of the variables, causal discovery reduces to variable selection in a sequence of regressions.
 Thus, the key difficulty lies in inferring the causal ordering; this motivates the issue we address in this paper: developing a procedure that provides a confidence set for causal orderings.